CnQzdr/AI-BASED-CHATBOT-FOR-INDUSTRIAL-PROCESS-MONITORING-FOR-PAPERCUTTING-MACHINE/README.md

 ## B. CLONE AND TRAINING

-6. Clone this repository from the bash terminal to the "Chatbot-develop" by writting:
+6. Clone this repository from the bash terminal to the "chatbot-develop" by writting:

     ` $ git clone https://github.com/CnQzdr/AI-BASED-CHATBOT-FOR-INDUSTRIAL-PROCESS-MONITORING-FOR-PAPERCUTTING-MACHINE/tree/main/Chatbot-develop `